Azure/terraform-azurerm-avm-res-databricks-workspace/README.md

 ### <a name="input_private_endpoints"></a> [private\_endpoints](#input\_private\_endpoints)

-Description: A map of private endpoints to create on the Databrick workspace.
+Description: A map of private endpoints to create on this resource.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
-- `subresource_name` - The subresource name for the private endpoint.
-Must be one of "databricks\_ui\_api" or "browser\_authentication".
 - `role_assignments` - (Optional) A map of role assignments to create on the private endpoint.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
 See `var.role_assignments` for more information.
 - `lock` - (Optional) The lock level to apply to the private endpoint.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
 - `tags` - (Optional) A mapping of tags to assign to the private endpoint.